 Multiemployer plans are pension plans sponsored by unrelated employers that usually share a common industry, and are funded according to the terms of collective bargaining agreements.
 Unlike PBGC's protection of plans sponsored by a single employer, the agency does not take over insured multiemployer plans, but instead sends financial assistance to insolvent plans.
 After a multiemployer plan notifies the agency that it has become insolvent, the PBGC begins to fund the plan to ensure guaranteed benefits are paid.
 The frequency of the payment schedule is based on the size of the plan.
 Generally smaller plans are paid on a quarterly basis, while larger plans receive monthly assistance.

 The PBGC multiemployer insurance program protects the benefits of about 10 million workers and retirees in almost 1,500 multiemployer defined benefit pension plans.
 At the end of fiscal year 2009, the program had assets of $1.5 billion to cover about $2.3 billion of financial assistance expected to be paid in the future.
-For more information on the multiemployer insurance program, see PBGC's fact sheet. www.pbgc.gov/media/key-resources-for-the-press/content/page13544.html
+For more information, refer to PBGC’s Multiemployer Insurance Program Facts.

 The PBGC is a federal corporation created under the Employee Retirement Income Security Act of 1974.
 Through its separate insurance programs for single-employer and multiemployer pension plans, the PBGC guarantees basic pension benefits earned by 44 million American workers and retirees participating in over 29,000 private-sector defined benefit pension plans.
 The agency receives no funds from general tax revenues.
 Operations are financed largely by insurance premiums paid by companies that sponsor pension plans and by investment returns.